UN Security Council demands immediate Gaza ceasefire after US abstains | Law-Order

 But as famine looms in Gaza and amid growing global pressure for a truce in the war that Palestinian health authorities say has killed some 32,000 people, the U.S. abstained on Monday to allow the Security Council to demand an immediate ceasefire for the Muslim fasting month of Ramadan, which ends in two weeks.
 "It was the Hamas massacre that started this war," Israel's U.N.
 Ambassador Gilad Erdan said.
 "The resolution just voted upon makes it seem as if the war started by itself...
 Israel did not start this war, nor did Israel want this war."

 Hamas welcomed the Security Council resolution, saying in a statement that it "affirms readiness to engage in immediate prisoner swaps on both sides."
-FAMINE IMMINENT
+Lebanon's caretaker prime minister, Najib Mikati, said countries should pressure Israel to stop attacking Lebanon.
+The Israeli military and Lebanese armed group Hezbollah have been trading fire across the southern Lebanese border.
+Hezbollah did not immediately comment on the U.N. vote.

 "For the millions of people in Gaza, who remain mired in an unprecedented humanitarian catastrophe, this resolution - if fully and effectively implemented - could still bring long awaited hope," he told the council.
 Deputy U.N. spokesperson Farhan Haq said Security Council resolutions are international law, "so to that extent they are as binding as international law is."